 All any hybrid needs in order to succeed is results.
-With EPA-estimated gas mileage of 43/40/42 mpg city/highway/combined, the CT 200h succeeds if you're comparing it with non-hybrids.
+With EPA-estimated fuel economy of 43/40/42 mpg city/highway/combined, the Lexus CT 200h succeeds if you're comparing it with non-hybrids.
 Newer-generation hybrids like the Toyota Prius, Hyundai Ioniq and others have leapfrogged the CT's efficiency, providing more than 50 mpg — but none come from luxury brands.
 The next model in Lexus' hybrid line is the ES 300h mid-size sedan (rated 40/39/40 mpg), the starting price of which is $10,570 higher than the CT's $32,225 base price (all prices cited include destination charges).

 We tested a CT 200h with the extensive F Sport Package, which alters the car both mechanically and cosmetically, inside and outside.